Entire functions with Cantor bouquet Julia sets

 \section{Abstract}

 A hyperbolic transcendental entire function with connected Fatou set is said to be of \textit{disjoint type}.
-The Julia set of a disjoint-type function of finite order forms a \textit{Cantor bouquet}; in particular, it is a collection of arcs (``hairs''), each connecting a finite endpoint to infinity.
-It is a natural question whether the latter property already implies that the Julia set is a Cantor bouquet.
-We give a negative answer to this question.
-We also provide a new characterisation of Cantor bouquet Julia sets in terms of the certain absorbing sets for the set of escaping points, and use this to give a new intrinsic description of a class of entire functions previously introduced by the first author.
-Finally, the main known sufficient condition for Cantor bouquet Julia sets is the so-called \emph{head-start condition} of Rottenfu{\ss}er et al. Under a mild geometric condition, we prove that this condition is also necessary.
+It is known that the Julia set of a disjoint-type function of finite order is a \textit{Cantor bouquet}; in particular, it is a collection of arcs (``hairs''), each connecting a finite endpoint to infinity.
+We show that the latter property is equivalent to the function being \emph{criniferous} in the sense of \cite{lasse_dreadlocks} (a necessary condition for having a Cantor bouquet Julia set).
+On the other hand, we show that there is a criniferous disjoint-type entire function whose Julia set is \emph{not} a Cantor bouquet.
+We also provide a new characterisation of Cantor bouquet Julia sets in terms of the existence of certain absorbing sets for the set of escaping points, and use this to give a new intrinsic description of a class of entire functions previously introduced by the first author.
+Finally, the main known sufficient condition for Cantor bouquet Julia sets is the so-called \emph{head-start condition} of Rottenfu{\ss}er et al. Under a mild geometric assumption, we prove that this condition is also necessary.